Spatchcocking is a cooking technique. “To spatchcock” means to split open poultry, flatten it, and grill it.

 Not the same as Spitchcock.

-No one is certain where either part of the verb actually comes from.
-One guess is that "spatch" is a corruption of "spitch", which in turn is a corruption of "spit."
-It's conceivable that the grilling or roasting may have been done with the bird impaled on a spit.
-The "cock" part at the end almost certainly comes from an older form of the word "cook" (viz. the German word, "kochen".)
+No one is certain where either part of the verb “spatchcock” actually comes from.
+One guess is that “spatch” is a corruption of “spitch”, which in turn is a corruption of “spit.”
+It’s conceivable that the grilling or roasting may have been done with the bird impaled on a spit.
+The “cock” part at the end, some sources surmise, comes from an older form of the word “cook” (viz. the German word, “kochen”.)

-Another theory is that it comes from "dispatch cock", as a fast way of cooking a bird.
-But then, grilling it wouldn't have been a special way of cooking birds, with pretty much the only other method available being boiling.
+Another theory is that the verb comes from “dispatch cock”, as a fast way of cooking a bird.
+But then, grilling it wouldn’t have been seen as a specially fast way of cooking a bird, with pretty much the only other method available being boiling.

-The French word for this is "poulet en crapaudine" (chicken served toad-style.
-Some in English call it "frogging" the chicken.
+The French word for this is “poulet en crapaudine”, meaning chicken served toad-style.
+Some in English call it “frogging” the chicken.

 The word can also be applied outside the kitchen to someone’s forced introduction of one topic into another.